Rivejjj/split_pdf/README.md

 Divide pages of a pdf into two and arrange them one after the other.
+Both the program and the pdf file must be in the same folder.

+Run by console using: *python3 split.py file_name.pdf*
+Creates a new file called nuevo.pdf.

 Using pdfrw: https://github.com/pmaupin/pdfrw#file-reading-tokenization-and-parsing

 ![image](https://user-images.githubusercontent.com/77376705/184225326-9385546e-f2c4-4187-8201-dd069a74415f.png)